nawabahmadreshi/documentation/pages/marketing-channels/google-search-install-ads.md

 Sometimes, your ad may be disapproved if the Branch link does not re-direct to Google Play or App Store when clicked on a desktop.
 Please ensure that for the Branch link you're using to track installs, Deepviews are disabled and a desktop redirect is set to either the App / Play store.

-{% caution title="Limited Click Attribution" %}
+**Q: Why am I seeing inaccurate click attribution values for my Search Network Mobile App Install Campaign on Android?**

-Due to the current Adwords Search Network Mobile App Install Campaign implementation, *Android Click attribution* is only measured when a user installs the mobile application.
+**A:** Due to the current Adwords Search Network Mobile App Install Campaign implementation, **_Android Click attribution_** is only measured when a user installs the mobile application.

-{% endcaution %}

 {% endif %}